 The Colorado Department of Public Health and Environment may have provided us with a Source Water Assessment Report for our water supply.
-For general information or to obtain a copy of the report please visit www.colorado.gov/cdphe/ccr.
+For general information or to obtain a copy of the report please visit wqcdcompliance.com/ccr.
 The report is located under "Guidance: Source Water Assessment Reports".
 Search the table using 147001, ALMA TOWN OF, or by contacting NANCY COMER at 719-836-2712.
-The Source Water Assessment Report provides a screening-level evaluation of potential contamination that \underline{could} occur.
-It $\underline{does \ not}$ mean that the contamination has or will occur.
+The Source Water Assessment Report provides a screening-level evaluation of potential contamination that could occur.
+It occur.
 We can use this information to evaluate the need to improve our current water treatment capabilities and prepare for future contamination threats.
 This can help us ensure that quality finished water is delivered to your homes.
 In addition, the source water assessment results provide a starting point for developing a source water protection plan.
 Potential sources of contamination in our source water area are listed on the next page.

 Please contact us to learn more about what you can do to help protect your drinking water sources, any questions about the Drinking Water Quality Report, to learn more about our system, or to attend scheduled public meetings.
-We want you, our valued customers, to be informed about the services we provide and the quality water we deliver.
+We want you, our valued customers, to be informed about the services we provide and the quality water we deliver to you every day.